nonzi19/nonzi19/README.md

 I may not be the most naturally creative designer, but I thrive on challenges and constantly push myself to explore new possibilities.
 My passion lies in development and design, and I’m eager to expand my skills in software development and SAP too  as I shape my career.
 I believe in continuous learning and adaptability, always seeking opportunities to grow and improve in the ever-evolving tech industry.
+Feel free to explore my repositories to see my previous project during degree.

 <div align="center">
   <img src="https://github-readme-stats.vercel.app/api?username=nonzi19&theme=dark&hide_border=false&include_all_commits=false&count_private=false" height="180px" />